shariq1989/cookbook/content/recipe/beef-chickpea-stew.md

 +++
-title = "Beef and Chickpea Stew" date = "2021-11-22"
-description = "This Moroccan-inspired beef and chickpea stew is flavorful and hearty.
-The development of this recipe came about by a happy mistake.
-Have you ever taken stock of your pantry and refrigerator and pretended you were on the show Chopped?
+title = "Morrocan Beef and Chickpea Stew Recipe" date = "2021-11-22" description = " Have you ever taken stock of your pantry or fridge and pretended you were on Chopped?
 No?
 Me neither.
-Okay, maybe that is a thing I do, but in any case, that is how this recipe came to be.
-I originally made it with chuck roast before deciding to use short rib instead.
-I also fine-tuned the dish with a few tasty additions along the way.
-We hope you enjoy this stew our family loves." tags = [
+Okay, maybe that is a thing I do, but in any case, that's how this recipe came to be.
+I originally made the stew with chuck roast before deciding on short rib; I also fine-tuned the dish with a few tasty additions along the way to make our Moroccan-inspired beef and chickpea stew.
+It is protein rich, with layers and layers of flavor that recapture the warm spices and savory dishes Morrocco is known for.
+In the end, I hope you enjoy this satisfying stew our family loves." tags = [
-    "entree",
+    "dinner",
     "instant pot"
 ]
 thumbnail= "images/beefandchickpea.jpeg"